Read the documentation: gloe.ideos.com.br

 )

-return send_promotion(role)
+return get_user_recommendations(user_id)

 We hope the above example illustrates how easily you can identify maintenance points and gain confidence that the rest of the code will continue to working properly, as long as the transformers’ interfaces remain satisfied.